-Mal: [about the wrecked ship] But we'll check it out.
-See if there are survivors.
+Mal: I'd rather you didn't, but we'll check it out - see if there are survivors.
 If not, then, well no one's going to mind if we take a look around, see if there's not something of value they might have left behind.

-Jayne: [becomes interested in the plan once Mal brings up the idea of finding "things of value"] Yeah, no, uh, someone could be hurt.
+Jayne: Yeah, no, uh, someone could be hurt.